lennsa/rotrotgruen/README.md

 ## Development

-The pages are located in the `src/views` folder and get served by the router (`src/router/index.js`).
+The pages are located in the `src/views` folder and get served by the router (`src/router.js`).

+The configuration for the openletter API can be found in `src/config.js`.